-- Attend CTI Fellow Training in August and January.
+- attend CTI Fellows training programs in August and January

-- Develop and coordinate one conference with a team of CTI Fellows.
+- develop and coordinate one institute or conference with a team of CTI fellows

-Upon successful completion of all program requirements fellows will receive a Certificate of Completion and a $1000 award.
+Upon successful completion of all program requirements fellows will receive a certificate of completion and a $2000 award.

-- Teaching philosophy statement (no more than 500 words, or 1 to 1.5 double-spaced pages).
-If you need guidance on how to prepare your teaching philosophy statement, see the following resources from the University of Michigan and Vanderbilt University.
+- teaching philosophy statement (no more than 500 words, or 1 - 1½ double-spaced pages).
+For guidance on preparing a teaching philosophy statement, see these resources from the University of Michigan and Vanderbilt University.